 Using a combination of your scanned images and specialist software, dentists plan the entire implant process.
 They can see exactly where the screw will go, how it will sit inside the jawbone and how it will look once the crown is fitted.
 It even shows them nerve positions and bone density.

 A surgical guide containing all of this information is made and printed on a 3D printer.
 It’s then placed in the patient’s mouth for the procedure.
-Using digital dentistry for implants reduces the risk of surprises, which speeds the process up.
+Using digital dentistry for dental implants reduces the risk of surprises, which speeds the process up.

 Same day crowns and veneers